 It may be tempting to pay your employees on a project basis during the startup phase.
 However, it’s recommended you choose the applicable pay schedule to comply with local and federal laws.
 Depending on your location, you may be able to pay your employees on a weekly, bi-weekly, or monthly basis.

 If you’re unsure about the right schedule, you may consider consulting an accounting expert.
-An accountant will provide insight into the most convenient schedule.
+An accountant will provide insight into the most convenient schedule – there are plenty of companies that specialise in accounting for startups should you need them.

 3. Calculate and Withhold Taxes